 So, who is at risk of a vitamin D deficiency and how can you ensure you’re getting enough?

 Vitamin D holds an important function in the body because it helps with calcium absorption, cell growth and maintaining a strong immune system to fight disease and illness.

 Technically, vitamin D helps to increase the absorption of calcium from the stomach, regulates calcium levels in the blood and works to strengthen the skeleton.

 A vitamin D deficiency can lead to problems with the musculoskeletal structure, including bone and joint weakening and pain, and fractures and breaks in older people.
 Extreme deficiency cases can result in rickets.
-Babies born of vitamin D deficient mothers were likely to have lower birth weight, while unborn babies of mothers who were vitamin D deficient during the first trimester were twice as likely to have growth restrictions in utero.
+Babies born of vitamin D deficient mothers are likely to have lower birth weight, while unborn babies of mothers who are vitamin D deficient during the first trimester are twice as likely to have growth restrictions in utero.